dogtrpp/newSaladFork/README.md

 # newSaladFork
-Backup for Printers for Ants Salad Fork
+Backup for Printers for Ants Salad Fork.

-New repo with just the config.
-The old stuff is in oldSaladFork.
+Please make sure you check all your hardware, software and offsets before you use your printer with this config.